 It was the reputation of the High School of Stirling for navigation that determined John Murray's presence there.
 He learned about the principles of the sextant from an inspirational physics teacher Duncan Macdougall.
 In an address to the High School in 1899 he related how his courses in physics and geology were to be very influential in his subsequent career.
 Similarly during an interview with Bridge of Allan's Spa Magazine (AWD, 1899) he stated "I commenced my geological studies at the 'Bridge' and became enthusiastically interested in the subject through the exhuming of a whale at Cornton and an Irish Elk at Stirling Bridge.
-I took great delight in washing the clays of the Allan".
+I took great delight in washing the clays of the carse for minute organisms and examining the shell beds in the banks of the Allan".
 He related how he traced the marks of glaciers over the slopes of the Ochils and from all these observations endeavoured to form a mental picture of conditions in the Forth Valley in bygone ages.